mdurc/mylang-compiler/docs/syntax.md

 - **Return Values**: Functions can return a single value.
 The return variable (`sum`) must be declared in the signature and is implicitly available within the function body.
 A `return` statement can be used for an early exit.
 If no `return` is used, the final value of the named return variable is returned.
 Functions without a `returns` clause implicitly return `u0`.

 - **External Functions**:
     - Use the `extern` keyword to declare a function signature without a body.
-This allows the compiler to type-check calls to functions that will be provided by the linker (e.g., from the x86_64 runtime library).
+This allows the compiler to type-check calls to functions that will be provided by the linker (e.g., from the ASM runtime library).
     - See [sample_code/strings.sn](../sample_code/strings.sn) for an example

     ```mylang